openwebdocs/web-docs-backlog/README.md

 ### Data

-The data that the website is based on comes from the [web-features](https://www.npmjs.com/package/web-features) npm package, by using its **next** version (which always provide the data from the latest commit on the web-features repo).
+The data that the website is based on comes from the [@mdn/browser-compat-data](https://www.npmjs.com/package/browser-compat-data) npm package

-In addition, the [@mdn/browser-compat-data](https://www.npmjs.com/package/browser-compat-data) npm package is used to get various other pieces of information, such as links to MDN documentation and links to bug trackers.

 To ensure you have the latest data:

 1. Run `npx npm-check-updates -u`

-1. Run `npm update web-features`
+1. Run `npm updat e@mdn/browser-compat-data`

 ### Build